clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 ```
 **Grid**

-The Grid layout in LVGL is a subset implementation of [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid//).
+The Grid layout in LVGL is a subset implementation of [CSS Grid ](https://css-tricks.com/snippets/css/complete-guide-grid//).

 It can arrange items into a 2D "table" that has rows or columns (tracks).
 The item(s) can span through multiple columns or rows.
 The track's size can be set in pixels, to the largest item of the track (`CONTENT`) or in "free units" to distribute the free space proportionally.